learn-co-curriculum/dsc-html-introduction/README.md

 ## Common HTML Elements

-We've already looked at some common HTML elements, such as `a` and `p`.
+You've already looked at some common HTML elements, such as `a` and `p`.
 Let's take a look at some more HTML elements.

 ## Headers